David L. Richardson

-David Lee Richardson II is an American lawyer who currently serves as Treasurer of Virginia, after being appointed by Governor Glenn Youngkin in June 2022.
-He was previously a partner at McGuireWoods.
+David Lee Richardson II (born March 1, 1954) is an American lawyer and public official who currently serves as Treasurer of Virginia, after being appointed by Governor Glenn Youngkin in June 2022.
+He was previously a partner at McGuireWoods for over four decades.
+He was retained by Governor Abigail Spanberger.

+Richardson was born in Washington, D.C., on March 1, 1954, and was educated at the University of Virginia, where he received an undergraduate degree in economics and a Juris Doctor degree.